About you, About us

 LMFT #128293

-Danielle is a strengths-based, client-centered therapist.
+Danielle provides a welcoming, non-judgmental space where you can be your authentic self and explore whatever challenges you may be facing.
 As there is no “one size fits all” approach to therapy, support will be tailored to empower you to make changes specific to your needs and goals.
-She provides a welcoming, non-judgmental space where you can be your authentic self and explore whatever challenges you may be facing.
-She will help highlight inherent strengths that can support you in navigating difficulties and fostering growth both within yourself and in your relationship with others.
+She will help highlight inherent strengths that can support you in navigating difficulties and fostering growth both within yourself and in your relationships with others.

-Whether you are struggling with anxiety, depression, first-generation experiences, forming healthy relationships, or areas of personal growth, Danielle will offer a compassionate presence where your experiences can be heard.
-Together, you can begin working towards positive changes in your life.
+Whether you are struggling with anxiety, depression, acculturation, first-generation experiences, forming healthy relationships, healing family trauma, or with areas of personal growth, she will offer a compassionate presence where your experiences can be heard, and together you can work toward positive changes in your life.

 Language: English, Spanish